EX3D/aframe-InstancedMesh/README.md

 ### How it works and Why

 Designed to be used on an HTMLCollection consistent of a parent object and many child objects.
-This is used for arrays of objects that require precise transfurmations such as groups of buildings.
+This is used for arrays of objects that require precise transformations such as groups of buildings, vehicles and trees (See:Example Image)

 - Takes geometry and material of parent entity Oject3D.